kstenschke/xmchord/README.md

 ### 1. User-specific actions

-**Problem:** xmchord runs as root, but most actions need to be run for a specific logged-in user.
+**Problem:** xmchord runs as root, but some actions need to be run for a specific logged-in user.

 E.g. Cinnamon's D-Bus methods require being launched by a specific user.